WardBrian/tinystan/docs/languages/julia.md

 Run the Pathfinder algorithm to approximate the posterior.
 See [Stan's documentation](https://mc-stan.org/docs/reference-manual/pathfinder.html) for more information on the algorithm.

-Returns a tuple of the parameter names and the draws.
+Returns StanOutput object with the draws, parameter names

-<a target='_blank' href='https://github.com/WardBrian/TinyStan/blob/main/clients/julia/src/model.jl#L335-L343' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/WardBrian/TinyStan/blob/main/clients/julia/src/model.jl#L346-L354' class='documenter-source'>source</a><br>

 <a id='TinyStan.optimize' href='#TinyStan.optimize'>#</a>
 **`TinyStan.optimize`** &mdash; *Function*.